theonaunheim/surgeo/README.rst

 As a Program
 ~~~~~~~~~~~~

-To use the GUI, simply type in "surgeo".
+To use the GUI, simply type in "surgeo_gui" or use the Start Menu after
+installing the executable.

 .. code-block::

+    $ surgeo_gui
+    # Or alternatively if you have installed the module
-    $ surgeo
+    $ python -m surgeo

 .. image:: ./static/gui_example.gif